gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-05/index.md

 - The `infrastructure-deploy-script` no longer supports passing in the private SSH key via CLI args.
 You must pass it in with the environment variable `DEPLOY_SCRIPT_SSH_PRIVATE_KEY`.

-- `install-jenkins` will automatically disable jenkins so that it won't start on boot.
+- `install-jenkins` will automatically disable jenkins so that it won&apos;t start on boot.
 This ensures that jenkins will not be started unless it has been successfully configured with `run-jenkins`.
-To get the previous behavior, pass in `--module-param "run-on-boot=true"`.
+To get the previous behavior, pass in `--module-param &quot;run-on-boot=true&quot;`.